Soft/rainbowpath/README.md

 Color path components using a palette.

 Options:
-  -p, --palette=PALETTE    Comma-separated list of styles for path components -s, --separator=STYLE    Style for path separators -c, --compact            Replace home directory path prefix with ~ -n, --newline            Do not append newline
+  -p, --palette=PALETTE    Semicolon-separated list of styles for path components -s, --separator=STYLE    Style for path separators -c, --compact            Replace home directory path prefix with ~ -n, --newline            Do not append newline